-How to build a strong brand?
-How does your company’s brand compare with your competitor’s?
+How to build a truly strong brand?
+How does your company’s brand compete with your competitors?
 What mistakes should you avoid?
-Our co-founder and CEO, Krzysztof Langer has all the answers.
-You can find them in an interview to NowyMarketing.pl republished here.
+Krzysztof Langer, our co-founder and CEO has all the answers.
+You can find them in an interview for NowyMarketing.pl republished here.

-What are the characteristics of a strong brand compared to other brands?
-Why is building a strong brand so important in the context of a competitive advantage?
+What are the characteristics of a strong brand?
+Why is building one is so important in the context of competitive advantage?

 It is not only storytelling but also storydoing – the consistent building of space enabling us to change.

 What is the most important thing to emphasize when building a strong brand?
 What are the key factors, elements that build a competitive advantage and demonstrate the potential for the brand’s market success?

 It is worth starting to define (or redefine) the purpose of the brand – brand purpose.
 It’s a notion broader than just a business purpose in a traditional, previously dominant economic paradigm.
 To grow, a business obviously needs to generate profit.
 To build a strong brand, the company should have an overarching goal in a more general context.
 A good example is Patagonia, which has completely abandoned its focus on growth.
 The higher purpose, azimuth, or values around which we operate should be the authentic answer to the question: ‘Why does the company exist?’
 Our response should be as important to our organization as it is to the wider consumer community.

 Strong brands have a well-defined brand purpose and a communications strategy that supports that purpose when engaging with consumers in multiple ways.
 However, by engaging the whole organization, a brand can achieve true authenticity and brand consistency.
 It is not the task of the marketing team alone.

 What do you think are the biggest challenges when building a strong brand?